RockefellerArchiveCenter/dm_log/README.md

 ## Installation
 Edit app/assets/javascripts/dm_items to include the base url for your ArchivesSpace instance and a non-expiring session token for an AS user.

+To install locally:

-Run PostgreSQL, and execute the following commands in your terminal:
+Run PostgreSQL, and execute the following commands in your terminal
 ```
 $ git clone https://github.com/RockefellerArchiveCenter/dm_log.git
 $ cd dm_log
 $ bundle install
 $ rails s
 ```
+In your web browser, go to `http://localhost:3000/`.
+To access the JSON data, append `/json` to the url of the item you want to access (`http://localhost:3000/dm_items/3/json`).

 ## Contributing